 On 22 February the Liberian government announced that it was reopening its borders and lifting a curfew that was imposed in August 2014.
 There are enhanced screening measures for both inbound and outbound travellers at airports.
 Some commercial airlines have suspended flights.
 There may be delays at Liberia’s land border crossings due to enhanced screening measures.

 There have been some violent incidents associated with the Ebola outbreak.
 You should avoid any demonstrations or large gatherings of people.

 Although the chances of being infected remain low, there are measures you can take to prevent catching Ebola.
 You should follow the health advice issued by the National Travel Health Network and Centre.

 If you’re travelling to the UK within 21 days of a visit to Liberia or any other Ebola-affected country, you should make yourself known to UK Passport Control to be screened.
 For further details about the screening process, see the Public Health England website.

 If you’re concerned that you might have been exposed to, or showing symptoms of Ebola, you should seek immediate medical advice.
 If you’re in the UK call NHS on 111.

-The small British Embassy and Honorary Consul in Monrovia can only offer limited consular assistance.
+The small British Embassy in Monrovia can only offer limited consular assistance.